stevus/web-browser/README.md

 </html>
 ```

-1. The HTML module of the Browser Engine receives a byte stream representing HTML content
+1. The HTML module of the Browser Engine receives an input byte stream representing HTML content
-2. The byte stream is converted to characters
+3. A Lexer tokenizes the input byte stream and converts it into equivalent HTML nodes
-3. A Lexer tokenizes the character stream, turning it into the corresponding HTML tags
+4. A Parser arranges the HTML nodes into an Abstract Syntax Tree (DOM tree)
-4. A Parser arranges the HTML tags into an Abstract Syntax Tree (DOM tree), where all conversions are well defined by the [HTML specification](https://html.spec.whatwg.org/multipage/)[^1]
+    - The Parser interprets all HTML nodes using rules defined in the [HTML specification](https://html.spec.whatwg.org/multipage/)[^1].

 ![](./1_bL8cBbr37sv43WW3EfnOKA.webp)
 ![](./1_fraZ1zmnMWMYLhh8TmjlnQ.webp)